MicrosoftDocs/windows-dev-docs/hub/powertoys/advanced-paste.md

 }
 ```

+> [!NOTE]
+> Paste as JSON is a feature that runs locally and doesn't use AI.

 ### Paste as Markdown

 **Paste as Markdown** enables you to paste text stored in your clipboard, updating any text-formatting to markdown, using a quick key shortcut.
 Any formatting included with the clipboard text will be replaced with a markdown formatted version of the text.